-The School of Education offers two doctoral degrees: 1) the doctor of philosophy (Ph.D.) in education with five research areas (applied developmental sciences and special education, cultural studies and literacies, learning sciences and psychological studies, policy, leadership and school improvement and teacher education and curriculum) and in school psychology; and 2) the doctor of education (Ed.D.) with two research areas, one in educational leadership and one in curriculum and instruction.
+The School of Education offers two doctoral degrees, the Doctor of Philosophy and the Doctor of Education: 1) the doctor of philosophy (Ph.D.) in education with five research areas (applied developmental sciences and special education, cultural studies and literacies, learning sciences and psychological studies, policy, leadership and school improvement and teacher education and curriculum) and in school psychology; and 2) the doctor of education (Ed.D.) with two research areas, one in educational leadership and one in curriculum and instruction.

-The master's programs include the following degrees: 1) the master of arts in teaching (M.A.T.) with a concentration in secondary education for English, social studies and foreign language, 2) the master of education (M.Ed.) in school counseling and the master's for experienced teachers, 3) the master of school administration (M.S.A.), and 4) the master of arts in international education The Graduate School administers all but the master of school administration program and the master's for experienced teachers, which the School of Education administers.
+The master's programs include the following degrees: 1) the master of arts in teaching (M.A.T.) with a concentration in secondary education for English, social studies, math and science2) the master of education (M.Ed.) in school counseling and the master's for experienced teachers, 3) the master of school administration (M.S.A.), and 4) the master of arts in education.
+The Graduate School administers all but the master of school administration program and the master's for experienced teachers, which the School of Education administers.